 For the US 29 & Rio Road Grade Separated Intersection VDOT will be performing preliminary utility field inspection, including determining necessary utility easements and placing these on the project plans to be made available in the early to mid-January 2015 timeframe.
-VDOT will start acquiring these identified utility easements prior to project NTP and beyond as necessary to assist the Design-Builder in coordinating and relocating the utilities in an expeditious manner.
-In no event shall VDOT be bound by, or liable for, any obligations with respect to VDOT in determining and acquiring utility easements prior to project NTP and beyond.
+VDOT will start acquiring these identified utility easements prior to Project NTP and beyond as necessary to assist the Design-Builder in coordinating and relocating the utilities in an expeditious manner.
+Utility easements only as identified in the RFP Conceptual Plans for the US 29 & Rio Road Grade Separated Intersection should be assumed to be acquired by VDOT and should not be included in the Offeror's Price Proposal.
+In no event shall VDOT be bound by, or liable for, any obligations or time impacts with respect to VDOT in determining and acquiring utility easements prior to Project NTP and beyond other than the cost to acquire utility easements as noted above.
 As such, the Design-Builder will still be responsible for all utility relocation in accordance with the Contract Documents.
+Acquisition of utility easement that deviate from those shown on the RFP Conceptual Plans for the US 29 & Rio Road Grade Separated Intersection will be at the sole risk of the Design-Builder to include all cost and time impacts associated with attaining those easements in accordance with Part 2 Section 2.12 of the RFP.